mz0121coder/news-app/planning.md

 - Keep article title to a fixed length e.g. 50 characters, replacing extra characters with '...' ✅
 - Make the card expand when clicking on 'view details', showing the description, full title, and news source link for the article ✅

-## Stage 4 - refactoring and testing
+## Stage 4 - refactoring and testing + extra features

 - Look at code suggestions (use ChatGPT and/or Codium AI) to assess performance, readability and security of code. ✅
 - Write tests for HomePage component. ✅